video618913/test1/README.md

   -alias paygate
 ```

-You will be prompted for a password and some identity information.
-Keep this file safe — losing it means you cannot update the app.
+Keep this `.jks` file safe — you need it for every future update.

 **Step 2 — Create `android/key.properties`:**